lebao3105/bleachbit/README.md

 ## Running from source

-To run BleachBit without installation, unpack the tarball and then run these
+To run BleachBit without installation, get the soure code and then run these commands:
-commands:

     make -C po local # build translations python3 bleachbit.py